Dirac delta function: Generalizations

 is the delta measure or unit mass concentrated at x_{0}.

 Another common generalization of the delta function is to a differentiable manifold where most of its properties as a distribution can also be exploited because of the differentiable structure.
 The delta function on a manifold M centered at the point x_{0} ∈ M is defined as the following distribution:

 for all compactly supported smooth real-valued functions φ on M. A common special case of this construction is a case in which M is an open set in the Euclidean space R^{n}.

 On a locally compact Hausdorff space X, the Dirac delta measure concentrated at a point x is the Radon measure associated with the Daniell integral ((3)) on compactly supported continuous functions φ.
 At this level of generality, calculus as such is no longer possible, however a variety of techniques from abstract analysis are available.
 For instance, the mapping $x_0\mapsto \delta_{x_0}$ is a continuous embedding of X into the space of finite Radon measures on X, equipped with its vague topology.
 Moreover, the convex hull of the image of X under this embedding is dense in the space of probability measures on X.

 Properties

 Scaling and symmetry

-The delta function satisfies the following scaling property for a non-zero scalar α:
+The delta function satisfies the following scaling property for a non-zero scalar $\alpha$: